thebrianbug/macro-notes/src/coins/the-graph-case.md

 1. GRT functions as a blockchain index, but also shares many similarities with oracle protocols such as Chainlink.
 Though the usage is different, many of the same dApps that leverage one may also implement the other.
 GRT could perhaps secure a stable position similar to LINK, though perhaps it would be unlikely to surpass it in valuation.

 ## Major Risks

+1. Even while GRT grows in usage, the sudden unlock of 3x the current supply in just 6 months would almost certainly create more net supply than demand at least for a portion of that time period.
+1. The Graph is not yet as fully decentralized as other important DeFi projects.
+However, the team has committed to improving that.
+As long as the team follows though with that, the protocol should be able to do well.
+But, there is always a chance that the team may not fully push the project to the high level of decentralization desired by some in the DeFi community.
+Should that happen it could open the door to a competing protocol with greater decentralization in governance taking market share.

 ## Additional Resources